 Factors That Determine If Fishing Is a Sport

-An activity can be considered as a sport if it requires a skill set, physical prowess, strategy, rules and regulations, the essence of competition, and a price or reward.
+An activity can be considered a sport if it requires a skill set, physical prowess, strategy, rules and regulations, the essence of competition, and a price or reward.

 You can consider the type of fishing you perform as a sport if it has the following factors: